How to Retire

 Those considering retirement from Ohio University should meet with their provider (OPERS, STRS or ARP) well in advance of their prospective retirement date.
 It is recommended that you apply at least two months prior to your retirement effective date.

-The Retirement Separation form should be completed and returned to Human Resources.
-Classified employees should also complete the Sick Leave Conversion Statement [Excel]; the Payroll Office will automatically forward this form to you closer to your retirement date.
+The Retirement Separation form [PDF] should be completed and returned to Human Resources.
+Employees should also complete the Sick Leave Conversion Statement [PDF]; the Payroll Office will automatically forward this form to you closer to your retirement date.

 If eligible, healthcare may be provided through your state retirement system.
 Healthcare is not available to Alternative Retirement Plan participants.